 A creditor who has accounted to the trustee for money or goods received from the bankrupt by way of preference2 may prove for his debt with the other creditors3.

-Where, on the true construction of a contract, a sum named to be paid for breach of contract is to be regarded as a penalty4, proof will be allowed only for the actual damage
+Where, on the true construction of a contract, a sum named to be paid for breach of contract is to be regarded as a penalty4, proof will be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.